hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 ---
-title: How to run chainhook as a service
+title: Use chainhook with Stacks
 ---

 # Guide to `if_this` / `then_that` predicate design